Unconfirmed Reports: Plot

 Commissioner Ervin Burrell struggles to meet Mayor Carcetti's crime reduction target while implementing budget cuts.
 He alienates Senator Davis by refusing to interfere in his corruption case.
 Carcetti intends to run for governor despite the city's fiscal difficulties, which he accepts because he can't fix schooling and crime problems at the same time without asking for money from Annapolis.
 State Delegate Odell Watkins expresses disappointment in Carcetti's priorities.
 Freamon still works the Davis case, but also spends his own time watching known Stanfield meeting places.
 McNulty desperately wants to return to the Stanfield case and is increasingly frustrated in Homicide.
-Freamon and McNulty try to get federal support, but their proposal is shot down by the U.S. Attorney.
+Freamon and McNulty try to get federal support, but their proposal is shot down by the U.S. Attorney as retaliation against Carcetti for not allowing the Clay Davis case to go federal.
 The detectives bitterly drown their sorrows with Bunk Moreland afterward.

 When McNulty and Bunk are assigned a probable overdose, McNulty begins drinking and deliberately stages the body and the scene to suggest that the victim was murdered.
 McNulty tells Bunk that he plans to create the illusion of a serial killer with the intent of compelling City Hall to better fund the BPD in response to public pressure.
 Bunk wants no part of it and leaves in disgust.